- Proponents of No Fap claim masturbation abstinence boosts testosterone, improves relationships, and more.

 - No Fap is a movement where men abstain from masturbating, supposedly to gain physical, mental, and emotional benefits.

 - Proponents believe not masturbating can help them recover from porn addiction and compulsive sexual behavior.

-No Fap evangelists believe that there are many physical and mental health benefits to abstaining, including enhanced stamina, reduced stress and anxiety, and increasing testosterone.
+No Fap evangelists believe that abstaining has many physical and mental health benefits, including enhanced stamina, reduced stress and anxiety, and increased testosterone.

 But from a scientific standpoint, there isn’t much evidence to support any of these No Fap benefit claims, especially those related to the impact on the male sex hormone, says Calvert.